MarisaNicoleSloan/career-portfolio/url-routes-page-categories/README.md

 To create dynamic routes, I dynamically generated route definitions based on the available content categories.
 This allowed me to scale the routing system as new categories were added.

+This meant that whenever a new category, such as a new type of insurance provider, needed a web page, that page did not have to be created manually in the codebase.
+Instead, the system would automatically generate the page and assign it a unique URL.
+For example, if a CMS administrator added a new insurance provider called "Aetna," the system would create a page for it with a URL like "luxuryrehabs.com/insurance/aetna."

 *GraphQL Integration*

 GraphQL played a crucial role in this process by providing the necessary data to populate content pages for insurance offerings, treatment services, and therapies offered by medical facilities.
 When a user accessed a particular URL, GraphQL queries were executed to fetch the relevant content for that category.
 This seamless integration ensured that the content remained up-to-date and accurate.